 There is a pretty bad ass paintball game scene.
 See, the stakes are pretty high.
 Jae He gets hurts while playing paintball with the boys.
 The rule is that the losers have to end up stripping.
 Tae Joon knows this can’t happen because Jae Hee’s a girl.
 Tae Joon becomes fierce and goes out to defend Jae Hee and to win just to protect her.
 He’s literally jumping and running and flying all across the paintball course, and it is easily one of my favorite scenes in the entire series that truly showcases what a flawless, loyal, sweet guy Tae Joon really is.
-(Of course, that is not meant to discredit the awesome things Eun Gyul has done for her.)
+(Of course let’s not discredit the awesome things Eun Gyul has done for her.)

 If you’re looking for a high school drama that isn’t endless drama and crazy plot twists, I think To The Beautiful You is a great choice.
 It’s perfect for a weekend binge watch.
 Of course, it won’t be the best k-drama you’ve ever watched, but it definitely ranks higher for me than other dramas I watched this year.
 So, if you’re like me and you’re on the fence about a female character masquerading at an all boy’s school, don’t judge too harshly too soon.
 It’s honestly not half as eye-roll-worthy as you think.
 As far as high school dramas go, I also loved School 2017 and I think you might find it interesting as one of our characters also has a hidden identity that no one knows about, initially.

 Also, an honorable mention goes out to Kang Ha Neul who played Hyun Jae, Eun Gyul’s roommate.
 I’ve seen Kang Ha Neul first in Monstar, then the Heirs, and lastly To The Beautiful You.
 I just love this actor, and I hope he’ll be a first male lead one of these days.
 Who’s with me?